nazzmul-anik/OOP-JAVA-JDBC-SQL-PROJECTS/Hotel Reservation System/README.md

 Hotel Reservation System 🏨
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Welcome to the Hotel Reservation System, a Java-based application for managing hotel reservations efficiently.
+Welcome to the Hotel Reservation System, a Java-based CONSOLE application for managing hotel reservations efficiently.
 Whether you're running a small inn or a boutique hotel, this system simplifies the reservation process, enhances guest management, and keeps your business organized.

 Features 🌟
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------